pydatadelhi/blog/_posts/2017-09-1-workshop_details.md

 -----------

-##Create a sense2vec model using Gensim and Spacy from scraped news data and integrate it with Flask
+## 4. Create a sense2vec model using Gensim and Spacy from scraped news data and integrate it with Flask
-####*Tanu Mittal, Abhishek Kapoor*
+#### *Tanu Mittal, Abhishek Kapoor*

 *Abhishek Kapoor*
 Software engineer who likes to contribute and work with open source and free softwares.
 Always eager to try new things.